ieeedistill/ieeedistill.github.io/_pages/call_for_paper.md

 ## Submission
-Workshop papers should follow the same submission guidelines and instructions for the main conference: [**IEEE TPS 2025**](https://www.sis.pitt.edu/lersais/conference/tps/2025/).
+Workshop papers should follow the same submission guidelines and instructions for the main conference: [IEEE TPS 2025](https://www.sis.pitt.edu/lersais/conference/tps/2025/).
 The long paper should not exceed 8 pages, including references.
 Standard IEEE conference paper format should be used.
-The IEEE two-column conference template can be downloaded from [**here**](https://www.ieee.org/conferences/publishing/templates).
+The IEEE two-column conference template can be downloaded from [here](https://www.ieee.org/conferences/publishing/templates).

-Submit your paper through [**EasyChair**](https://easychair.org/account2/signin?l=7661155834746278132) and select the "IEEE DISTILL 2025" Track.
+Submit your paper through [EasyChair](https://easychair.org/account2/signin?l=7661155834746278132) and select the "IEEE DISTILL 2025" Track.

 ## Proceedings & Paper Types